MakeOpinionGmbH/cpx-research-SDK-Android/READMEJAVA.md

                 //.currencyPrefixImage(R.drawable.cpx_icon_star) // for SMALL style only: set an optional image before the currency text
                 //.hideCurrencyName(true) // hides the currency name behind the amount
-                //.hideRatingAmount(false) // set to false to show the total amount of ratings behind the stars .build();
+                //.hideRatingAmount(false) // set to false to show the total amount of ratings behind the stars
+                //.showCurrencyBeforeValue(true) // set to true if you want to have the currency name in front (SMALL style) or above (DEFAULT style) of the amount
+                .build();

         app.getCpxResearch().insertCPXResearchCardsIntoContainer(this, parentView, cardConfig);